valancej/anchore-blogs/content/dockerfile/dockerfile_gate.md

 - `EXPOSE 22 3000`: We can see as stated in the comment above the `EXPOSE` instruction, port 22 is only used for testing, therefore we can remove it when building our production ready images. **Note** the placement of the `EXPOSE` instruction (close to the top). `EXPOSE` is a cheap command to run, so it is typically best to declare it as late as possible.

 - `# LABEL maintainer="jvalance@email.com"`: We aren't including a `LABEL` instruction.
-It it generally considered a good practice to add labels for organization, automation, licensing information, etc.
+It is generally considered a good practice to add labels for organization, automation, licensing information, etc.

 - `# HEALTHCHECK --interval=30s CMD node healthcheck.js`: No `HEALTHCHECK` instruction.
 Typically, this is useful for telling Docker to periodically check our container health status.
 Great article on why located [here](https://blog.newrelic.com/engineering/docker-health-check-instruction/).